costajob/db_kata/README.md

 * `values`: contains the value-objects used to represent column values and responsible to validate valid range and cast to properly type (i.e. date, time, float, int, string)

-* `datastore`: contains the core logic related to data organization, such as columns information and the table object representing grouped data
+* `datastore`: contains the core logic related to data organization, such as columns information (predefined) and the table object representing grouped data

 * `importer`: contains the parsing logic and the storage (read/write) based on the `pickle` serialization module (a whole `datastore.Table` object is serialized)